 Numerous BYU students are interested in helping refugees.
 They also have a variety of interesting perspectives and skills to offer.
 Knowing this, the directors of the competition this year chose to find a refugee-focused organization that was creating real impact and are partnering with them to present a refugee-focused solutions competition.

 What’s the focus of the challenge?

-Social entrepreneur and Forbes 30 Under 30, Nathanael Molle, founded an organization named SINGA with a vision of helping refugees in Paris integrate into the local community by connecting them with French citizens who share similar interests: be it sports, the arts, etc. He set up one-on-one meetings between a handful of refugees and Parisians and found that these regular meetings helped refugees develop a network and learn the language.
-All of the refugees in this initial group gained confidence, developed friendships, and found jobs to match their skillset.
+Social entrepreneur and Forbes 30 Under 30 honoree Nathanael Molle founded an organization named SINGA with a vision of helping refugees in Paris integrate into the local community by connecting them with French citizens who share similar interests.
+He set up one-on-one meetings between a handful of refugees and Parisians and found that these regular meetings helped refugees develop a network and learn the language.
+All of the refugees in this initial group gained confidence, developed friendships, and found jobs to match their skill set.

-SINGA has since grown in Paris to utilizing 20,000 active volunteers.
-SINGA now hosts and facilitates advertising for events that connect local citizens and refugees.
-They also connect refugees with housing via hosts who have similar personal interests and professional ambitions.
+SINGA has since grown in Paris to 20,000 active volunteers.
+SINGA now hosts and facilitates advertising for events that connect local citizens and refugees in addition to connecting refugees with housing via hosts who have similar personal interests and professional ambitions.
 Because SINGA was so successful in Paris, it expanded to other French cities and has launched in five other countries with different programs suited to the most impactful results in each.